 Facilities

-Beaverdam has pit toilets and no running water.
+Beaverdam has pit restrooms and no running water.
 One picnic table.

-Pickerel Pond has real restrooms, a water fountain, a playground, some pavilions, plenty of picnic tables, and a wide open field, but may be crowded in warmer months.
+Pickerel Pond has real restrooms, a water fountain, a playground, picnic pavilions, plenty of picnic tables, and a wide open field, but may be crowded in warmer months.
+The park does not list it for horse trailer parking, but at slow times there is plenty of space.

 Bater Patch has no facilities.
 The east end of the park is undeveloped compared to the rest.